 Letter of the week: L

 L is an excellent letter for little learners because it is easy to build and typically only makes one sound.
+Introduce this letter by saying the letter L says /l/.
+(Tip: Don’t attach a vowel ending to the /l/ sound.)
 Start your week by coloring in this L is for Leaf print-out and displaying it in your homeschool space.
+Next, make your phonics book page and review throughout the week.

 Start the day by reading We’re Going on a Leaf Hunt.
 Talk about the differences between the leaves of different trees.
 Point out the shapes and the colors, and ask your child if they remind them of other shapes.
+Stand up and move along with the story.
 Has your child read We’re Going on a Bear Hunt?
 Ask them if this book reminds them of the other book.

 Activity 1: Have a leaf hunt.
 Walk your neighborhood or block and collect as many different shapes and colors as your child can find.
 Along with leaves, collect small sticks and other autumn finds like acorns and seeds.
 (We’ll use these for the next activity and also for the next couple of days.)